MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/permalinks.md

 permalink: /:categories/:year/:month/:day/:title/
 ```

-When you link to a page in your content, you'll want to make sure you link to the short form and not the explict `index.html` version.
+When you link to a page in your content, you'll want to make sure you link to the short form and not the explicit `index.html` version.

 ## Collection-level